Products

 A National Insurance qualifying year is a tax year (April to April) during which you did one OR more of the following:

-Made Class 1 NI contributions (payable at 12% for weekly earnings between £242.01 to £967 in 2023-24) through sufficient employment earnings.
+• Made Class 1 NI contributions (payable at 8% for weekly earnings between £242.01 to £967 in 2024-25) through sufficient employment earnings.
 For weekly income between £123 to £242, you’ll be treated as making NI contributions at a 0% rate.

 It depends on your birth year, gender, and NI contributions.

-You must be born before 6th April 1953
+• You must be born before 6th April 1953

-Minimum NI contributions (for partial Pension amount)
+• Minimum NI contributions (for partial Pension amount)

-Born before 6th April 1950: At least 10 qualifying years
+• Born before 6th April 1950: At least 10 qualifying years

-Born between 5th April 1950 and 6th April 1953: At least 1 qualifying year
+• Born between 5th April 1950 and 6th April 1953: At least one qualifying year

-NI Contributions for full Basic State Pension
+• NI Contributions for the full basic State Pension

-Born before 6th April 1950: 39 qualifying years
+• Born before 6th April 1950: 39 qualifying years

-Born between 5th April 1950 and 6th April 1953: 30 qualifying years
+• Born between 5th April 1950 and 6th April 1953: 30 qualifying years

-You must be born before 6th April 1951
+• You must be born before 6th April 1951

-Minimum NI contributions (for partial Pension amount):
+• Minimum NI contributions (for partial Pension amount):

-Born before 6th April 1945: At least 11 qualifying years
+• Born before 6th April 1945: At least 11 qualifying years

-Born between 5th April 1945 and 6th April 1951: At least 1 qualifying year
+• Born between 5th April 1945 and 6th April 1951: At least one qualifying year

-NI Contributions for full Basic State Pension:
+• NI Contributions for the full basic State Pension:

-Born before 6th April 1945: 44 qualifying years
+• Born before 6th April 1945: 44 qualifying years

-Born between 5th April 1945 and 6th April 1951: 30 qualifying years
+• Born between 5th April 1945 and 6th April 1951: 30 qualifying years

-Your eligibility for State Pension depends on whether you reached the State Pension age before or after the Gender Recognition Act 2004 came into effect.
+Your eligibility for the State Pension depends on whether you reached the State Pension age before or after the Gender Recognition Act 2004 came into effect.

 If you were born between 24th December 1919 and 3rd April 1945 AND have proof of a gender reassignment surgery done before 4th April 2005, you could claim equal treatment rights.

-If you satisfy equal treatment conditions, you can request an ‘expression of interest’ form from the Pension Service for backdated State Pension.
+If you satisfy equal treatment conditions, you can request an ‘expression of interest’ form from the Pension Service for a backdated State Pension.

-The Additional State Pension is an extra amount you could get on top of your Basic State Pension.
+The Additional State Pension is an extra amount you could get on top of your basic State Pension.

 You’re eligible for the Additional State Pension if:

-You do not benefit from a contracted-out pension scheme, AND
+• You do not benefit from a contracted-out pension scheme, AND

-You’ve built the entitlement to an additional pension through these four government schemes that were active at different periods:
+• You’ve built the entitlement to an additional pension through these four government schemes that were active at different periods:

-Graduated Retirement Benefit (1961-1975)
+• Graduated Retirement Benefit (1961-1975)

-State Earnings Related Pension Scheme, or SERPS (1978 to 2002)
+• State Earnings Related Pension Scheme, or SERPS (1978 to 2002)

-State Second Pension, or S2P (2002 to 2016)
+• State Second Pension, or S2P (2002 to 2016)

-State Pension top up (2015-2017)
+• State Pension top up (2015-2017)

 Contracting-out was a facility (it ended on 6 April 2016) that allowed people to opt out of the Additional State Pension and make lower National Insurance contributions in the UK.
 They could instead use the saved amount towards a workplace, personal, or stakeholder pension scheme.

-The full new State Pension Rate is £203.85 per week for 2023-24.
+• The weekly rate of the full new State Pension is £221.20 per week.

 Let’s understand the math behind the new and old State Pension systems.

-In 2023, the UK's full new State Pension rate is £203.85 per week (for 35 qualifying years of NI contributions).
+From April 6, 2024, the full new State Pension in the UK is available at a rate of £221.20 per week (for 35 qualifying years of NI contributions).

-If you have between 10 to 34 years of contributions, you’ll get a fraction of the full amount proportional to the number of qualifying years (similar to the Basic State Pension).
+If you have between 10 to 34 years of contributions, you’ll get a fraction of the full amount proportional to the number of qualifying years (similar to the basic State Pension).

 Contributions above 35 years won’t add to the maximum new State Pension amount.